PhantomVl/sccp_manager/README.md

 8. Close Status window.
 9. Apply Config to FreePBX.

-### IMPORTANT NOTE:
+### IMPORTANT NOTES:
-- This system assumes you are using the SCCP Real-time Database.
-If you are not yet using the RTD, you will need to set it up for this module to be effective.
+- This system assumes/requires that you are using the Asterisk realtime database.
+If you are not yet using the realtime database, you will have to set it up for this module to work ([See](https://github.com/chan-sccp/chan-sccp/wiki/Realtime-Configuration)).
-- For the correct operation of the cisco-phones you will be tempted cisco phone firmware (recomended v 8.1 or later)
+- For the cisco phones to work correctly, they should be provisioned with the latest firmware (v8.1 or higher)
-- You can also use cisco language profiles to personalize sysnem and any cisco phones.
+- You can use cisco language profiles (localization) to switch the phones to your locale.